Skip to main content

 EVcourse is not a replacement for your charging apps.
 It is the missing piece.
 PlugShare finds chargers.
 A Better Route Planner (ABRP) plans your route.
 ChargePoint runs a network.
 EVcourse helps when you arrive and something is not working.

-Think of it as your charging toolkit: PlugShare to find a station, ABRP to plan when to stop, your network app to start and pay, and EVcourse when the charger throws an error or the screen is in Finnish.
+Think of it as your charging toolkit: PlugShare to find a station, ABRP to plan when to stop, your network app to start and pay, and EVcourse when the charger screen is hard to read, showing an error, or saying something you have not seen before.
 They are complementary tools that solve different problems at different moments in your charging journey.

-No other app in the EV ecosystem does what EVcourse does.
+Few apps in the EV ecosystem focus on this specific moment.
 Charger finder apps show you where chargers are.
 Network apps let you pay.
 Route planners tell you when to stop.
-None of them help you when the screen shows something you do not understand.
-That is the gap EVcourse fills.
+Most of them assume you already know how to read the screen in front of you.
+That is the gap EVcourse is designed to fill.

 What About the Troubleshooting Scenarios?